Georgia Northern Mountain District Tournament

 RAP Paradigm:

 Clash.
 Most importantly, I value clash rather than distracters or debate "theory."
-For all forms of debate, clash is essential; beyond initial presentation of cases, "canned" or pre-prepared speeches are unhelpful.
+For all forms of debate, clash is essential; beyond initial presentation of cases, "canned" or pre-prepared speeches are counterproductive.
+It's much more helpful to pay attention, and react, to your opponent's arguments than to be writing your next speech during the round.

 Delivery.
 I debated back in the day when delivery mattered.
 Persuasion is still key, so if you are monotone, turn your back, or never bother with eye contact, your speaker points will likely suffer accordingly.
 You may speak quickly, but you must be clear, particularly with contentions.
 Eye contact and a well-organized, well-documented case are much appreciated.
 Always bear in mind that you’re trying to persuade the judge(s), not your opponent(s) or your computer, and focus accordingly.

 Organization.
 This is essential.
 Off-time roadmaps are okay.
 I try to flow carefully.
-Please structure your case with numbered/lettered points and sub-points.
+Please structure your case with numbered/lettered points and sub-points because this is not only easier to follow but also better for you.
 When refuting arguments, please cross-refer to your opponent(s) case structure (preferably by number/letter) and be very organized for me to keep track.
+When refuting an argument, don't waste time by repeating it extensively and thereby reinforcing it.

 Resolutions.
 Please debate the resolutions.
 Thought has gone into these and their specific wording.
 Regardless of the form of debate, I prefer that students debate the resolution, and I am not a fan of “Kritiks,” “Alts,” or the like.
 Whatever the rubric or euphemism, if they relate specifically to the topic, okay, but if they are generic or primarily distractive, I may disregard them.
 In any event, they are no excuse for failing to deal with the current resolution, for failing to clash with the other side’s specific arguments, or for failing to organize your own points with a clear structure.